San Miguel Jan 2011

 Here comes one now.

-about 7 miles by bus to the small town of Atotonilco to see this 18th
+miles by bus to the small town of Atotonilco to see this 18th century

 church.